-After giving effect to these adjustments, for the fiscal year ended September 30, 2021, our non-executive directors were compensated as follows:
+For the fiscal year ended September 30, 2022, our non-executive directors were compensated as follows:

-- the annual fee for service on the board of directors for non-employee directors was \$52,500; - the annual fee payable to the Chairman of the Board for service in such capacity was \$18,000; - the annual fee payable to the Chair of the audit committee for service in such capacity was \$15,250; - the annual fee payable to the Chair of the compensation committee for service in such capacity was \$12,500; - and the annual fee payable to the Chair of the nominating and corporate governance committee was \$9,750; - each non-executive director, other than our Chairman, was granted, under our 2016 Omnibus Equity Incentive Plan (the "2016 Plan"), restricted stock units ("RSUs") with an aggregate value of \$65,000, and our Chairman was granted a RSU with an aggregate value of \$77,500.
+- the annual fee for service on the board of directors for non-employee directors was \$60,000; - the annual fee payable to the Chairman of the Board for service in such capacity was \$21,000; - the annual fee payable to the Chair of the audit committee for service in such capacity was \$18,000; - the annual fee payable to the Chair of the compensation committee for service in such capacity was \$15,000; - the annual fee payable to the Chair of the nominating and corporate governance committee was \$12,000; - each non-executive director, other than our Chairman, was granted, under our 2016 Omnibus Equity Incentive Plan (the "2016 Plan"), restricted stock units ("RSUs") with an aggregate value of \$90,000, and our Chairman was granted a RSU with an aggregate value of \$108,000.
 The number of RSUs to be granted are determined by reference to the fair market value of the Company's common stock (as determined under the 2016 Plan) on the grant date.
-The RSUs were granted as of October 1, 2020 and entitle the holder to receive an equivalent number of shares of our common stock upon vesting.
-These RSUs cliff-vested on September 30, 2021.
+The RSUs were granted as of October 1, 2021 and entitle the holder to receive an equivalent number of shares of our common stock upon vesting.
+These RSUs cliff-vested on September 30, 2022.
+Thereafter, these RSUs will be granted annually on October 1 and will vest in full on September 30 of the year following the grant date, subject to acceleration as described below.
 Generally, upon termination of a director's Board membership, all unvested RSUs are forfeited.
-However, the vesting of any unvested RSUs will accelerate upon a director's death or disability or upon the occurrence of a change in control (as defined in the 2016 Plan); and - reasonable and customary expenses incurred in attending Board and committee meetings are reimbursable.
+However, the vesting of any unvested RSUs will accelerate upon a director's death or disability or upon the occurrence of a change in control (as defined in the 2016 Plan); and

+· reasonable and customary expenses incurred in attending Board and committee meetings are reimbursable.